 Camel safari with Masai warriors (Shutterstock)

-, based in northern Tanzania, uses its bespoke one- to seven-day trips as a way to explore and benefit local communities as well as spot wildlife.
-Pros:
+Where?
+There are several camel safari options, lead by Samburu and Maasai guides, in the game-abundant Laikipia area of Kenya.
+Mkuru Camel Safari, based in northern Tanzania, uses its bespoke one- to seven-day trips as a way to explore and benefit local communities as well as spot wildlife.

-Potential saddle soreness.
+Cons: Potential saddle soreness.
 Not necessarily luxurious.
 Treks are gentle but you may be on your feet for several hours a day.
-Need to know:

 Elephant riding (Shutterstock)

-Unprecedented closeness to African elephants.
+Pros: Unprecedented closeness to African elephants.
 An excellent vantage – you’re at bird’s nest level, and can eyeball the giraffes.
 A sense of connection with the bush.
-Cons:

-Limited opportunities.
+Cons: Limited opportunities.
 Extra cost – most elephant-back safaris are offered by higher-end lodges.
 You may feel ethically uncomfortable about riding on an elephant.
-Need to know:

 Ballooning over the Masai Mara, Kenya (Shutterstock)